 Our courses on design touch an array of topics.
 Whether you want to learn the foundations of packaging design, the various design theories, the psychological side of design, or how to use structural packaging design software… The Packaging School can help!

-Packaging Design Strategy
+Packaging Design Workflow

 In this course, we Review design terminology, highlight important design theories, such as typography, color, imagery and materials.
 We discuss how to best approach a project with your team and leverage iterative development to build winning designs.
 There is a lot of cover in packaging design, but this is the first step: making sure you have a solid foundation and workflow when starting a project.
 You will receive Dr. Andrew Hurley's RFP guides and the design brief template and strategies he's used to launch over 100 package designs to market.